Guanc27/RnR2025/README.md

   - Subdivision either interpolation (includes original control pts like butterfly) or approximating (doesn't include the original points)
   - Convergent analysis on the refinement meshes

-  # Project PAIN Points

-- **C/C++ Challenges:**
-  - Attempted using C/C++ initially, but had problems with dependencies (whether to use MingGW 64, MSVC for Microsoft VS, etc.)

-- **Python/Conda Issues:**
-  - Switched to conda instead but after updating Python to 3.10 for thingi10k, ran into further dependency problems with VTK/vedo.
-  - Encountered igl import errors and conflicts.
-  - **Butterfly Subdivision:**
-    - Issues with matching new vertex indices with those of new edges.
-    - Laptop can't handle more than 7 iterations.

 ## References